Half-integer vs. integer effects in quantum synchronization of spin systems: Gain-loss-symmetric limit-cycle stabilization

 Note that for integer spin, a semiclassical signal, and the SymLC stabilization scheme, there is only one synchronization blockade at balanced dissipation rates.
 For $\gamma_\mathrm{g} \neq \gamma_\mathrm{d}$, the first term in Eq.~\eqref{eqn:CoherenceIntegerSpin} loses its inversion symmetry but the limit cycle remains fixed and thus keeps its inversion symmetry.
 Therefore, no further cancellations of coherences are expected.

 This changes if we now move on to the case of half-integer spins, $S \geq 3/2$.
 Equation~\eqref{eqn:CoherenceIntegerSpin} is valid for half-integer spins, too, and, for balanced dissipation rates, the SymLC stabilization scheme generates a limit cycle which is symmetric under the transformation~\eqref{eqn:SymmetryTrafo}.
 Therefore the coherences form pairs of opposite sign which interfere destructively, similar to the case of integer spin.
 Note that the only unpaired coherence $\rho_{1/2,-1/2} = 0$ vanishes because the populations of the levels $\ket{S,1/2}$ and $\ket{S,-1/2}$ are identical.
 We therefore obtain an interference-based quantum synchronization blockade for $\gamma_\mathrm{g} = \gamma_\mathrm{d}$ for half-integer spins, too.
 Unlike in the case of integer spin, however, the structure of the limit cycle changes depending on the ratio of the dissipation rates [an example for $S=3/2$ is shown in Eq.~\eqref{eqn:LC32}].
 Consequently, specific values of the imbalance ratio $\gamma_\mathrm{g}/\gamma_\mathrm{d}$ can lead to additional revivals of synchronization blockade when the specific values of the population differences accidentally compensate the amplitude and phase differences due to the first term in Eq.~\eqref{eqn:CoherenceIntegerSpin}.
 For example, for $S=3/2$, the phase distribution to leading order in perturbation theory has roots at $\gamma_\mathrm{g}/\gamma_\mathrm{d} \in \{0.108, 1, 9.25\}$, which reproduces well the numerically observed blockades for $S=3/2$.
 Near the region of the second blockade $\gamma_{\mathrm{d}(\mathrm{g})}/\gamma_{\mathrm{g}(\mathrm{d})} \approx 10^{-1}$, the populations of the states $\ket{3/2,(-)1/2}$ and $\ket{3/2,(-)3/2}$ are maximal.
+While one may in principle expect even more blockades for higher spin, numerically, we only observed up to $3$ blockades for the considered spin numbers $S \leq 3$.

 The discussion of the SymLC stabilization scheme so far leads to two conclusions.
 First, the dissipation-rate dependence of the limit-cycle state for half-integer spin gives rise to additional synchronization blockades at certain imbalance ratios of the dissipation rates.
 They can be removed by a modification of the jump operators such that the limit cycle becomes independent of the dissipation rates even for half-integer $S$, which is discussed in Sec.~\ref{sec:nELC}.
 Second, the definition $\varepsilon_1$ of the signal strength causes the semiclassical signal to be overwhelmed by the dissipative limit-cycle stabilization for largely imbalanced dissipation rates.
 This shows that the definition $\varepsilon_1$ (which worked well for the case $S=1$) is too restrictive for $S>1$ and causes the signal to be unnecessarily weak.
 In the following section, we remedy this shortcoming by considering a different definition of a weak signal.